satish-rajnale/MicroFrontEnds/README.md

 ## Core Ideas behind Micro Frontends
 1. **Be Technology Agnostic**

-- Each team should be able to choose and upgrade their stack\n without having to coordinate with other teams.
+- Each team should be able to choose and upgrade their stack without having to coordinate with other teams.
 Custom Elements are a great way to hide implementation details while providing a neutral interface to others.